 A tribute to the towering novelist of the Black experience, Toni Morrison, who died on August 5th at age 88.

-An interview with the directors of Lost & Found, and a presentation of the stop-motion short film.
+An interview with writer/director Will Goss about Sweet Steel, and a presentation of the short film.

 Appreciating the art of one of the greatest documentary filmmakers.